Email FacebookTwitterMenu burgerClose thin

 CFA Prerequisites

-You must have a bachelor’s degree, or be in your final year completing your bachelor’s degree.
-The bachelor’s degree can be substituted for four years of full-time work experience.
+You must have a bachelor’s degree or be in your final year completing your bachelor’s degree.
+The bachelor’s degree can be substituted for 4,000 years of relevant full-time work experience.
 You also have to have an international travel passport, understand English and live in an eligible country.
 You must also pass the CFA Institute’s conduct criteria, which includes past complaints, accusations or convictions.

 The CFA Exam

 After meeting the requirements for registration, you must then pass all three levels of the CFA Exam.
-The CFA Institute offers the exam for each level in some combination of May, August and November.
+The CFA Institute offers the exam for each level in some combination of February, May, July, August and November.
 The recommended study time before taking the exam is 300 hours for each level.
-The combined global pass rate of the exam is just under half, at about 47%.

 The exam rigorously tests your knowledge of ethics, investment tools, asset classes, portfolio management and wealth planning.
 However, each of the three levels focus on a different aspect of this knowledge.
 The Level I exam covers basic knowledge and focuses on investment tools.
 Level II emphasizes more complex analysis and focuses on asset valuation.
 Level III’s focus is on portfolio management.